“Just because you’re invited doesn’t mean you’re welcome.”

 Not to be left out the conversation is Chris’s BFF Rob, played by comedian Lil Rel Howery (The Carmichael Show).
 The funniest moments in the film usually find him front and center.
-When things get really dark and depressing he pops up and brightens the mood.
+When things get really dark and depressing, he pops up and lightens the mood.

 In his directorial debut, Jordan Peele (who also penned the screenplay) knocks it out of the park.
 He crafted something that is terrifying and hilarious and has galvanized audiences everywhere.
 I appreciate the chances he took in this film and how well he not only envisioned these characters and situations, but also how he brought them to life.